-What is a bank line?
+What is a Bank Line?

-What are the types of Bank Line?
+What are the Types of Bank Line?

-What is the Purpose of a bank line?
+What is the Purpose of a Bank Line?

 In terms of flexibility and security, a bank line of credit can be helpful for businesses as well as for individuals who are in urgent need of ready cash.
-One of the most typical uses of having a line of credit in a financial institution is for working capital.
+One of the most typical uses of a line of credit with a financial institution is for working capital.

 - Events or projects with funding challenges, such as weddings, funerals, birthdays, etc.

 - Individuals who are self-employed or who work on commission who urgently need cash until they are paid for work already completed.

 - Emergency situations, such as taxes, bill payments, or medical expenses.

 - Overdraft protection for check users who are often in short supply of cash to fund their drawn checks.

 - Buying or investing in business opportunities or promoting a business through advertising, marketing, or tradeshow participation.